tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

 * <b>Hardware:</b> Any modern computer

 ## User Guide:
-To use the Money Saving Goal application, follow these steps:
+To use the Money Saving Goal application, follow the installation guide first and then do the following:

 1. Run the Application:
     * In your terminal, navate to the application directory